 (c) In accordance with Item 402(v) requirements, the fair values of unvested and outstanding equity awards to our NEOs were remeasured as of the end of each fiscal year, and as of each vesting date for each award that vested in a covered year, during the years displayed in the table above.
 For options, the fair values as of each measurement date were determined using a binomial lattice model, which considers the circumstances of the grant at the measurement date, with assumptions and methodologies regarding volatility, dividend yield, and risk-free rates that are generally consistent with those used to estimate fair value at grant under U.S. GAAP.
-The range of estimates used in the fair value calculations are as follows: (i) for 2022, remaining option contractual life between 7.0 years - 8.0 years, volatility of 35%, dividend yield between 1.8%-1.9%, and risk-free rate between 3.1%-3.9%; (ii) for 2021, remaining option contractual life between 7.0 years - 9.0 years, volatility between 3.0 years - 9.9 years, volatility between 29%-35%, dividend yield between 1.5%-2.7%, and risk-free rate between 0.5%-1.1%.
-For performance-based awards, the fair values reflect the probable outcome of the performance vesting conditions as of each measurement date.
+The range of estimates used in the fair value calculations are as follows: (i) for 2022, remaining option contractual life between 7.0 years - 8.0 years, volatility of 35%, dividend yield between 1.8%-1.9%, and risk-free rate between 3.1%-3.9%; (ii) for 2021, remaining option contractual life between 7.0 years - 9.0 years, volatility between 33%-36%, dividend yield of 1.4%, and risk-free rate between 1.2%-1.5%; (iii) for 2020, remaining option contractual life between 3.0 years, volatility between 2.9%-35%, dividend yield between 1.5%-2.7%, and risk-free rate between 3.0 years - 9.9 years, volatility between 2.9%-optimate-based awards, the fair values reflect the probable outcome of the performance vesting conditions as of each measurement date.